 Potential Causes: A dirty air filter can restrict airflow and cause issues with the furnace.
 Your thermostat, or pilot light may not be operating accordingly.
 You have a faulty ignition system – this can be a bad hot surface igniter, thermocouple or flame sensor.
 There could be issues with your fuel supply, or blower motor.

-Our approach: Starting at the simplest, such as a filter check, to complicated control board diagnostics, our technicians follow a systematic approach to diagnose the issue, and deliver expert furnace service and repair.
+Our Network’s Approach: Starting at the simplest, such as a filter check, to complicated control board diagnostics, our network technicians follow a systematic approach to diagnose the issue, and deliver expert furnace service and repair.

 Strange Noises (Rattling, Banging, Whistling):